rq/rq/README.md

 Notice anything?
 There's nothing special about a job!
-Any Python function can be put on an RQ queue, as long as the function is in a module that is accessible from the worker process.
+Any Python function can be put on an RQ queue, as long as the function is in a module that is importable from the worker process.

 To calculate the 36th Fibonacci number in the background, simply do this: